117o3/Chess/README.md

 ### Overview

-For this project, we implemented a chess game using object-oriented design principles.
+For this project, a chess game is implemented using object-oriented design principles.
 The game allows two players to take turns making moves on a chessboard represented in text format.
 Moves are entered via standard chess notation.

 ### Features